giuseppenovielli/MvvmCrud/README.md

 This framework standardize CRUD's operations into ViewModel's file, and endpoint's requests.

-*The target is WRITE LESS CODE, STANDARDIZING THE MOST USED UI CRUD OPERATIONS, IMPROVE PRODUCTIVITY SPEED*
+*The target is WRITE LESS CODE, STANDARDIZING THE MOST USED UI CRUD OPERATIONS, IMPROVE PRODUCTIVITY SPEED.*